finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-A *class* describes an *entity* (or *object*) in the model as a set of attributes and an associated definition. *Attributes* specify the granular elements composing the entity in terms of type, cardinality (i.e. how many) and each with an associated definition.
+A *class* describes an *entity* (or *object*) in the model as a set of attributes and an associated definition. *Attributes* specify the granular elements composing the entity in terms of their type, cardinality (i.e. how many) and each with an associated definition.

 Syntax
 """"""